Aitor Osorio

 Joan Aitor Osorio Marti (born 31 October 1975) is an Andorran swimmer who competed at the 1996 Summer Olympics.

 Biography

-Osorio was 20 years old when he represented his country at the 1996 Summer Olympics, he competed in the 200 metre butterfly event, he swam his heat in 2:12.59 minutes and finished 42nd overall so didn't qualify for the finals.
+Osorio was 20 years old when he represented his country at the 1996 Summer Olympics.
+He competed in the 200 metre butterfly event.
+He swam his heat in 2:12.59 minutes and finished 42nd overall, so he didn't qualify for the finals.

 Osorio would later become the president of the Andorran Swimming Federation.